 The work of a manager requires one-on-one or group interactions that are focused on operations.
 Time management tools can be useful.
 You can set your daily and weekly targets using Scoro, ActiveCollab, Toggl, or other services.

 Always set clear expectations on how your team can meet and exceed goals.
-Set key performance indicators, and consider using analytical tools available in HR software.
+Set key performance indicators, and consider using analytical tools available.
 Doing so will help you measure team and project performance.

 2. Take Responsibility